carlosisraelsilva/Hello-Microverse-Project/README.md

 </div>

-# Hello Microverse by Carlos Israel Silva
+# Hello Microverse by Carlos Silva

 This project covers the configuration of linters and also includes gitignore file.
 It follows/use github workflow